ExpressLRS/Docs/docs/quick-start/transmitters/tx-internal.md

 ![Firmware Update](../../assets/images/web-firmwareupdate.png)

 Drag-and-drop the `RadioMaster_Zorro_2400_TX-<version>.bin` or `Jumper_AION_T-Pro_2400_TX-<version>.bin` file created by the ExpressLRS Configurator into the Choose File field, or manually navigate to the Folder by clicking the `Choose File` button.
 Once the correct file is selected, click the `Update`.
-Wait for the process to complete, and the module will reboot (~1min).
+Wait for the process to complete, and once the file is uploaded, a pop-up confirmation will show up.

 Wait for the Lua script screen to close the "WiFi Running" screen and your module should be updated now.